Hidden South Africa & City

 Our Expert Says

 South Africa is an incredibly diverse country.
 With seven unique biomes, it's no wonder that it's possible to see a wishlist of wildlife on day and night wildlife drives, by foot, from a balloon and several other ways!
-Hidden South Africa homes in on strong wildlife areas that are lesser traveled, such as Madikwe and Marakele, as well as the tried-and-true Great Kruger Park and the enriching and stunning Cape Town.
+Hidden South Africa homes in on strong wildlife areas that are lesser traveled, such as Madikwe and Marataba, as well as the tried-and-true Greater Kruger Park and the enriching and stunning Cape Town.
 For its diversity, the value is hard to match.

 – Megan Bryant